titaniumnetwork-dev/Ultraviolet-App/README.md

 ## Used by

 - [Incognito](https://github.com/caracal-js/Incognito), a popular web proxy service with focus on privacy
-- [Holy-Unblocker](https://git.holy.how/holy/website), a popular web proxy service focusing on bypassing web filters and more
+- [Holy Unblocker](https://git.holy.how/holy/website), a popular web proxy service focusing on bypassing web filters and more
 - [Hypertabs](titaniumnetwork.org/), a web proxy service using a PWA browser as its frontend